-Coping with flight issues can be very annoying.
-However, the positive thing is that the European Union has regulations to help travelers when things don’t go as planned.
-If you’re traveling by air in the EU, it’s a good idea to know about these regulations.
-They can be useful if your flight is disrupted.
+Dealing with flight issues can be quite upsetting.
+However, the positive thing is that the European Union has laws to support travelers when things don’t go as planned.
+If you’re traveling by air in the EU, it’s smart to know about these regulations.
+They can help you out if your flight goes off course.

-Being aware of your options can make handling travel complications a lot simpler.
+Understanding your rights can make managing travel complications much easier.
 While it won’t get you to your destination quicker, it can make you more relaxed when things get disrupted.

 Passenger Rights under EU Regulation 261/2004